h04x/turing-machine/README.md

 # Turing machine
 Turing machine on rust.
-Based on HashMap's
+Deterministic, matching based on HashMap's
 ## Usage
 There are several ways to use the machine.
 Let's consider two of them.
 **First way, using text rules to build the machine, e.g.**